jest-community/jest-extended/README.md

 #### .toThrowWithMessage(type, message)

 Use `.toThrowWithMessage` when checking if a callback function throws an error with a given error type and given error message.
+Message can either be a `String` or a `RegExp`.

 ```js
 test('throws an error of type TypeError with message "hello world"', () => {